-It may be daunting to sell an engagement ring, because ultimately the transaction is dependent on the opinion of experts working on the buyers’ side.
+It may be daunting to sell an engagement ring for cahs in New York, because ultimately the transaction is dependent on the opinion of experts working on the buyers’ side.
 However, we go out of our way to make the process transparent and friendly.
 If you have questions or would like to begin the appraisal for your engagement ring (or any other jewelry item).
 We’ll make it easy and offer great cash purchase prices.

 We’ve had questions in the past about how much money a customer can expect for an engagement ring, and in our experience it comes down to a few particulars.
 First, if the ring does not have mounted gems, then the overall value will stem simply from the weight and purity of the gold, silver, or platinum used.
 Prices paid for these precious metals vary based on the global market, and as such your offer price will factor in the current ‘spot price’ applied to the total amount of precious metal contained.

 Engagement rings made from precious metals will typically have a stamped purity value (18k for gold, or 0.950 for platinum, for example).
 This reflects how much pure gold is contained inside the ring versus other metals blended for hardness and durability.
 As such, a small 18k gold ring might be worth more than a larger 14k ring.
 Similarly, a 0.950 platinum Tiffany ring might be worth more than a lower-purity ring with a small diamond inset.